larrymjohnican/sarahssuggestions/README.md

   env\Scripts\activate
   ```

-- On Unix or macOS:
+- On Unix or macOS or git bash:

   ```
   source bin/activate